Dilation & Curettage (D&C): How it Is Done, Recovery & More

 Dilation and curettage, also known as D&C, is a minor surgical procedure used to remove tissue from the uterus after a miscarriage, diagnose and treat certain gynecological conditions (such as heavy bleeding), or clean the uterus after a miscarriage.
 This procedure involves dilating the cervix and gently removing tissue from the uterine lining using a specialized instrument called a curette.

-It's important to note that a gynecologist can perform D&C in a clinical setting, such as a doctor's office.
+It's important to note that a gynecologist can perform D&C procedures in a clinical setting, such as a doctor's office.
 Read on to learn about the different types of D&C procedures and their pre and post-operative care instructions.

 Dilation & Curettage